Proven Coping Techniques To Deal With Anxiety

 To begin belly breathing, you might sit in a chair, lean forward, and place your elbows on your knees.
 This position typically forces a person to breathe from the belly and can be helpful for learning the sensation.
 Take at least three slow, controlled breaths, focusing on breathing alone.
 Many people prefer to spend a longer time belly breathing, but at least three breaths are generally necessary.

 Belly breathing can be repeated regularly throughout the day to prevent anxious feelings from building up to the point where they may be unbearable.
 Deep breathing can be incorporated into almost every structured intervention targeted at anxiety.
-Research suggests that slow, controlled breathing may be one of the most effective "in-the-moment" techniques to manage anxious feelings.
+Research suggests that slow, controlled breathing may be one of the most effective "in-the-moment" techniques to manage stress.

 Not sure how to manage your anxiety symptoms?